What is Schengen?

 ✅ You should apply to the correct country

 You must apply to the Official External Service Provider or to the Embassy or Consulate of the Schengen country you plan to visit.
-If you plan to visit more than one Schengen country, you have to apply to the Embassy or Consulate or the external service provider of the country that is your main destination with longest intended stay.
+If you plan to visit more than one Schengen country, you have to apply to the Embassy or Consulate or the external service provider of the country that is your main destination with purpose of stay, or longest intended stay.
 Make sure that you really apply to the external service provider of the Schengen country you plan to visit.
 They are referenced on the Embassy or Consulate’s website.

 ✅ Ensure that all the documents you provide are correct